 The Adelaide Hills, Fleurieu and Kangaroo Island region adjoins the east, south and south-west boundaries of the Adelaide Metropolitan region, with the region's communities located between 10 and 110 kilometres from the Adelaide CBD.8 The region is connected to the capital by a public transport network including Adelaide Metro bus services, LinkSA bus routes and two ferry operators.
-Currently the public transport network in the Adelaide to Mount Barker corridor is well serviced, however there are still many areas and towns that are poorly connected, with a lack of regularly scheduled public transport.9 As a high proportion of residents also work in the region, there is a need for accessible intra-regional public transport infrastructure.10
+Currently, the public transport network in the Adelaide to Mount Barker corridor is well serviced.
+However, there are still many areas and towns that are poorly connected including a lack of regularly scheduled public transport.9 As a high proportion of residents also work in the region, there is a need for accessible intra-regional public transport infrastructure.10

 A 2019 Regional Public Transport Study for RDA Adelaide Hills, Fleurieu Peninsula identified various public transport challenges in the region based on stakeholder feedback.
-Some of the challenges included frequency of service, network coverage, integration between services, bus stop amenities and signage.
+Some of the challenges included frequency of service, network coverage, integration between services, bus stop amenities and signage.11 of people in the region took public transport to work.12 of the region's workers live and work in the same local government area.13